HF-RapidResponse/volunteer-portal/README.md

 The `develop` branch is the main development branch, it contains the project's working codebase, with newly developed features that are ready for implementation in production.
 Think of it as 'beta' code, the features are there but haven't been given a proper testing before being pushed to production.

 If you are working on a new feature, component, fix, or whatnot, you will want to create a branch off `develop`, referred to as a feature branch.
 The easiest way to do this from the command line is `git checkout -b {branch name} develop`.
-A feature branch can be named whatever you want, but should not contain `master`, `develop`, `release`, or `hotfix` in the branch name.
+A feature branch can be named whatever you want, but should not contain `production`, `develop`, `release`, or `hotfix` in the branch name.

 All development work should be done on a feature branch, and when it is ready to be integrated into the development code base, a pull request should be created to merge the changes into `develop`.
 Make sure to add at least one reviewer to the pull request.
 Once the feature branch is merged into `develop` it may be deleted.